IPv4 address exhaustion: Exhaustion dates and impact

 The various legacy address blocks with administration historically split among the RIRs were distributed to the RIRs in February 2011.

 APNIC was the first regional Internet registry to run out of freely allocated IPv4 addresses, on 15 April 2011.
 This date marked the point where not everyone who needed an IPv4 address could be allocated one.
 As a consequence of this exhaustion, end-to-end connectivity as required by specific applications will not be universally available on the Internet until IPv6 is fully implemented.
 However, IPv6 hosts cannot directly communicate with IPv4 hosts, and have to communicate using special gateway services.
 This means that general-purpose computers must still have IPv4 access, for example through NAT64, in addition to the new IPv6 address, which is more effort than just supporting IPv4 or IPv6.
-The demand for IPv6 is expected to become pervasive over three to four years.

 In early 2011, only 16–26% of computers were IPv6 capable, while only 0.2% preferred IPv6 addressing with many using transition methods such as Teredo tunneling.
 About 0.15% of the top million websites were IPv6 accessible in 2011.
 Complicating matters, 0.027% to 0.12% of visitors could not reach dual-stack sites, but a larger percentage (0.27%) could not reach IPv4-only sites.
 IPv4 exhaustion mitigation technologies include IPv4 address sharing to access IPv4 content, IPv6 dual-stack implementation, protocol translation to access IPv4 and IPv6-addressed content, and bridging and tunneling to bypass single protocol routers.
 Early signs of accelerated IPv6 adoption after IANA exhaustion are evident.